 4.1 Subject to paragraph 3, a Party may refer a Dispute falling under sub-paragraphs 4.3 or 4.4 or an Implementation Dispute under paragraph 4.6 to the Authority for determination by issuing a Reference Notice to the Authority copied to each of the other Dispute Parties.

-4.2 Subject to paragraph 4.5 below, any Dispute falling under this paragraph 4 shall not be capable of being referred to arbitration pursuant to the rules of the Electricity Arbitration Association or otherwise, or to any court.
+4.2 Subject to paragraph 4.5 below, any Dispute falling under this paragraph 4 shall not be capable of being referred to arbitration pursuant to the rules of the London Court of International Arbitration or otherwise, or to any court.

 4.3 In addition to those matters falling under paragraph 4.4, the following matters shall constitute a Dispute referable to the Authority under the Code: